-Junior and Senior Marketing Curriculum (MT)
+Marketing Curriculum (MT)

-The curriculum in Marketing is designed to prepare the student for career endeavors in two important ways: (l) to give the student a general understanding of basic business subjects, and (2) to provide specialized trainingin the marketing field.
+The curriculum in Marketing is designed to prepare the student for career endeavors in two important ways: (1) to give the student a general understanding of basic business subjects, and (2) to provide specialized training in the marketing field.
 It furnishes the education and training required by business firms which employ college graduates for professional programs in sales, merchandising, promotion, and marketing administration.